-Dogs (especially large dogs and more than one dog) and lawns (especially small lawns) just don't go that well together.
-I have a small dog and a large lawn and now in mid-March after a winter of no grass growth, there's a definite path down one side of the lawn where my dog goes on her regular rounds.
-It's not down to the soil and when I start mowing, and the grass starts to grow again, the path will all but disappear.
-It could easily become a permanent muddy path if only the garden was a little smaller and the dog a little bigger.
+Dogs (especially large dogs and multiple dogs) and lawns (especially small lawns) just don't go that well together.
+I have a small dog and a large lawn as I now write in mid-March after a winter of virtually no grass growth, there's a definite path down one side of the lawn where my dog goes on her regular rounds.
+It's not down to the soil though and in the spring when I start mowing and the grass starts to grow again, the path will all but disappear.
+It could easily become a permanent muddy path if the garden was a little smaller and the dog a little bigger.

 Bitches and urine spots

 This is a fairly common problem with female dogs of large breeds.
-Bitches tend to deposit all of their urine in one place, hence the die-back of the grass.
+Bitches tend to deposit all of their urine in one place which can result in die-back of the grass in that area.
 It's not such a problem with males as they spread it around a lot more and the smaller quantities in any one place are not usually a problem.